Supercongruences for Apery-like numbers: Introduction

 where $a, b$ and $\lambda$ are rational parameters and asks for which values of these parameters this equation has a solution in $\mathbb Z[[t]].$ This equation has a unique solution which is regular at the origin with $F(0)=0$ given by

 with $u(0)=1$ and satisfies the recurrence relation

 where $n \geq 1$.
 In \cite{zagier}, Zagier describes a search over a suitably chosen domain of $100$ million triples $(a, b, \lambda)$.
-He finds $36$ triples which yield an integral solution to (\ref{beukersequation}).
-Of these, he classifies six as ``sporadic" cases and conjectures that, up to normalization, these are the only cases with $a \neq 0$, $a^2 \neq 4b$ where (\ref{beukersequation}) has an integral solution.
-All six cases (which include $B(n)$) have a binomial sum representation and a geometric origin.
+He finds $36$ triples which yield an integral solution to (\ref{beukersequation}) and classifies seven as ``sporadic" cases (for a conjecture concerning the only cases where (\ref{beukersequation}) has an integral solution, see page 354 of \cite{zagier}).
+All seven cases (which include $B(n)$) have a binomial sum representation and a geometric origin.

-The purpose of this paper is to study congruences, akin to (\ref{modp3r}) and (\ref{brauer}), for a generalization of one of the ``sporadic" cases which can be expressed in terms of binomial sums and has a parametrization in terms of modular functions.
+The purpose of this paper is to study congruences, akin to (\ref{gan1}), for a generalization of one of the ``sporadic" cases which can be expressed in terms of binomial sums and has a parametrization in terms of modular functions.
 For $A$, $B \in \mathbb{N}$, let

 The first few terms in the sequence of positive integers $\{ C(n, 2, 1) \}_{n \geq 0}$ are as follows: